cmndrbensisko/LocalLayer/README.md

 ###Setting up the Widget

 Please note that this is not an in-panel widget.
-To add it to your ArcGIS Web AppBuilder, add the widget to your \client\stemapp\widgets directory, and add a reference to the widget in the standard default2Dapp configuration located at \client\builder\predefined-apps\default2DApp\config.json, under the widgetOnScreen section.
+To add it to your ArcGIS Web AppBuilder, add the widget to your \client\stemapp\widgets directory, and add a reference to the widget in the standard default2Dapp configuration located at \client\builder\predefined-apps\default2DApp\config.json for v1.0 and \client\stemapp\predefined-apps\default\config.json for v1.1, under the widgetOnScreen section.

 ```javascript
 Example: